 The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular, it includes:
+In particular it includes:

-- Budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Governing Body; - regular reviews by the Finance and Management committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - · identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the governing body; - Regular reviews by the Finance and Management committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; - Identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
+The Board of Trustees has considered the need for a specific internal reviewer function has decided to buy-in an internal reviewer service from Shard Business Services.